Can athletes take CBD?

 Is CBD Worth it for Athletes?

 It’s your call.
 Only you can decide that.
-What we will say is that CBD is legal, approved for use by athletes, and scientifically proven to address some of the biggest problems experienced by athletes, like pain, inflammation, and stress.
+What we will say is that, yes, Athletes can take CBD in the UK and CBD is legal, approved for use by athletes, and scientifically proven to address some of the biggest problems experienced by athletes, like pain, inflammation, and stress.
 Sounds good, right?